 Field-proven technologies and specialty equipment.
 With a comprehensive fleet of specially designed fracturing, coiled tubing and cementing units, the Corporation is able to respond quickly to customer demand and new opportunities by mobilizing equipment and personnel to geographic regions as required.
-A considerable amount of technology and engineering expertise is incorporated into the fluid chemistry and the design of fracturing programs, and has been an integral part of the successes in the exploration and development of unconventional oil and natural gas plays.
+A considerable amount of technology and engineering expertise is incorporated into the fluid chemistry and the design of fracturing programs, which has been an integral part of the successes in the exploration and development of unconventional oil and natural gas plays.
 In addition to its high-tech laboratories located at the Technology and Training Centre in Calgary, Alberta and the Technology and Training Center in Houston, Texas, the Corporation operates district laboratories in Grande Prairie, Alberta; Grand Junction, Colorado; Williston, North Dakota; Smithfield, Pennsylvania; Khanty-Mansiysk, Russia; and Añelo, Neuquén, Las Heras and Comodoro Rivadavia, Argentina.
-The Corporation has developed proprietary chemistries that provide viscosities with minimum additives that optimize proppant placement and enhance fracturing fluid recovery.
-In addition, the Corporation remains focused on the ongoing development of environmentally friendly fluid systems, including systems which contain no hazardous materials, and systems that can be used with high saline produced and recycled waters, thereby reducing fresh water demand.
+The Corporation has developed proprietary, cost-effective chemistries that aim to optimize proppant placement in order to maximize production from the wellbore.
+In addition, the Corporation remains focused on the ongoing development of environmentally friendly fluid systems, including systems which contain no hazardous materials, and systems that can be used with high saline produced and recycled waters, thereby reducing freshwater demand.
 The Corporation has also developed highly innovative and specially designed field equipment and equipment configurations that allow it to combine functions, resulting in less equipment being required at a particular well location, thereby reducing the "footprint" of the equipment.
 The Corporation has considerable and valuable experience with performing concurrent multi-zone hydraulic fractures through coiled tubing rigs, which avoids multiple trips to the well location and brings the well into production faster for its customers, while allowing the Corporation to achieve higher rates of equipment utilization.

 Supply chain and logistics.
 The Corporation believes it has created a competitive advantage through its in-house supply chain and logistical planning expertise.
-The Corporation has strategically invested in infrastructure and optimized its logistic networks to ensure a timely supply of goods and materials so that non-productive time is minimized for the Corporation's customers.
-This approach is illustrated with the investments in four exclusive proppant storage and transloading facilities strategically located in Taylor, British Columbia; Kuusamo and Whitecourt, Alberta; and Glidden, Saskatchewan.
-Such facilities have increased the Corporation's basin storage and transload access across the key plays in Canada.
+The Corporation has strategically invested in infrastructure and optimized its logistic networks to ensure a timely supply of goods and materials so that non-productive time is minimized for the Corporation's customers, such as investments in strategically located proppant storage and transloading facilities to increase the Corporation's basin storage and transload access across the key plays in Canada.
 The Corporation continues to analyze and identify ways in which it can optimize its supply chain and logistical network across its operations.
 The Corporation expects that these and other logistical initiatives will leave it well situated from a logistics perspective to assist the Corporation to capitalize on new growth opportunities when they arise.

 Highly experienced and committed senior management team.
 The Corporation draws on the global experience of its management team to maintain its leading market position and strong relationships with its customers.
 Members of the Corporation's senior management team have a demonstrated track record and an abundance of relevant industry experience.
 The Corporation believes that their significant experience in, and knowledge of, the Corporation's specialized business strengthens the Corporation's ability to compete and prudently manage its business throughout industry cycles.
-The Corporation's board of directors includes members recognized individually for their accomplishments in the fields of energy, law, investment banking and private investment.
-The Corporation's directors and executive officers own or control approximately 23% of the Corporation's outstanding common shares.
+The Corporation's board of directors includes members recognized individually for their accomplishments in the fields of energy, investment banking and private investment.
+The Corporation's directors and executive officers own or control approximately 32.5% of the Corporation's outstanding common shares.